How Much Are Closing Costs for Sellers?

 It’s important to consider how your sale proceeds will be applied well before the sale has concluded.
 As mentioned earlier, this can mean shopping for your next property, but for some sellers, it may mean exploring a healthy contribution to a retirement fund.

-If you’re not planning on rolling your earnings into a new property, or simply want some time to figure it out, Truehold’s sale-leaseback may be a valuable asset in your reinvestment planning.
-This sell-and-stay tool allows you to sell your home and access your home equity, then remain as a renter.
+If you’re not planning on rolling your earnings into a new property, or simply want some time to figure it out, Truehold’s sell and stay transaction may be a valuable asset in your reinvestment planning.
+This allows you to sell your home and access your home equity, then remain as a renter.
 Whether this is a temporary solution or a long-term financial strategy is up to you, but the flexibility it provides can help make your next move the right one.

 Tips to Minimize Closing Costs